RFI

 After submission

-Once submitted, receiver.update fires with kyc_status: "verifying" while BlindPay re-reviews.
+Once submitted, customer.update fires with kyc_status: "verifying" while BlindPay re-reviews.
 After re-review you receive one of:

 • kyc_status: "compliance_request" if a new RFI was opened.
-Repeat from Receiving the webhook.
+Repeat from Receive the webhook.

-If the 27-day window elapses without a submission, receiver.update fires with kyc_status: "rejected" for the auto-rejection.
+If the 27-day window elapses without a submission, customer.update fires with kyc_status: "rejected" for the auto-rejection.